 4. It may be time to stop.
 We are not the right designers for every job.
 You have incurred no obligation to go any further.
 We request that you not use our ideas or work product without permission.

-With your guidance revisions are made as needed to come up with a scope of work and mutually agreeable.
-In the final analysis you can expect some items to come in low, others high, and most somewhere in-between.
+With your guidance, revisions are made to reach an agreed upon scope of work and target budget.
+When the project is complete, you can expect some items will come in high, others low, and most somewhere in between.

-With careful planning and clear communication, there should be no major surprises except for how much better it all turned out than you ever imagined.
+With careful planning, clear communication and a little luck, there should be no major surprises except for how much better it turned out than you ever imagined.